SDearing/Capstone-Project-2018/README.md

 * Design and implement multiple enemy types to add variety to the game
 * Design at least 3 different levels
 ## Deadlines
-Monday 19th Febuary Project Management Document needs to be complete Friday 23rd Febuary project design document needs to be complete Friday 23rd March Project demo presentation
+* Monday 19th Febuary Project Management Document needs to be complete
+* Friday 23rd Febuary project design document needs to be complete
+* Friday 23rd March Project demo presentation
-Wednesday 28th March Overall project is due
+* Wednesday 28th March Overall project is due

 ## Overall Management Strategy
-5th-19th: I will finish this management document, aswell as begin research of game development
+* 5th-19th: I will finish this management document, aswell as begin research of game development
-19th-23rd: I will finish the design document
+* 19th-23rd: I will finish the design document
-23rd Feb- 23rd March: Main bulk of the development of the game, by the 23rd of march I will have a presentable demo 28th March: Final development on game
+* 23rd Feb- 23rd March: Main bulk of the development of the game, by the 23rd of march I will have a presentable demo
+* 23rd- 28th March: Final development on game and I will complete the project evaluation

 ## Requirements
 The game engine I will use to develop this game is Unity.
 I will also need assets to be used in the game, I will create some assets aswell as getting some from the internet.
 To create and edit assets I will use Adobe Photoshop software.I will also need access to the internet so I can research how to design a 2d side scrolling beat em up, and how to use parts of Unity I am not familiar with.